-(Amendment No. )
+(Amendment No.)

-Filed by the Registrant |x|

-Filed by a party other than the Registrant | |

-Check the appropriate box:

-| | Preliminary Proxy Statement

-| | Confidential, for use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-|x | Definitive Proxy Statement

-| | Definitive Additional Materials

-| | Soliciting material under Rule 14a-12

-Loews Corporation

-(Name of Registrant as Specified in Its Charter)

-N/A

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of filing fee (Check the appropriate box):

-|x| No fee required.

-| | Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-(1) Title of each class of securities to which transaction applies: N/A

-(2) Aggregate number of securities to which transaction applies: N/A

-(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): N/A

-(4) Proposed maximum aggregate value of transaction: N/A

-(5) Total fee paid: N/A

-| | Fee paid previously with preliminary materials.

-| | Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Filed by the Registrant x Filed by a party other than the Registrant Check the appropriate box: Preliminary Proxy Statement Confidential, for use of the Commission Only (as permitted by Rule 14a-6(e)(2)) x Definitive Proxy Statement Definitive Additional Materials Soliciting material under Rule 14a-12 1 Loews Corporation (Name of Registrant as Specified in Its Charter) NI/A N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Dayment of filing for (Check the appropriate boy): Payment of filing fee (Check the appropriate box): x No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Tee computed on dote below per Exeminge feet reales file o(x)(1) and o file (1) Title of each class of securities to which transaction applies: N/A (2) Aggregate number of securities to which transaction applies: N/A (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): N/A (4) Proposed maximum aggregate value of transaction: N/A (5) Total fee paid: N/A Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount previously paid: N/A

-(2) Form, Schedule or Registration Statement No.: N/A

-(3) Filing party: N/A

-(4) Date filed: N/A
+(1) A (1) Amount previously paid: N/A (2) Franc Caladda a Baristonia Contant Na N/A (2) Form, Schedule or Registration Statement No.: N/A (2) Filing party: N/A (3) Filing party: N/A (A) Data filed: N/A (4) Date filed: N/A

+667 Madison Avenue New York, New York 10065-8087

-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To Be Held on May 14, 2013
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To Be Held on May 13, 2014

-The Annual Meeting of Shareholders of Loews Corporation will be held at The Pierre, 2 East 61st Street, New York, New York, on Tuesday, May 14, 2013, at 11:00 A.M.
+The Annual Meeting of Shareholders of Loews Corporation will be held at The Pierre, 2 East 61st Street, New York, New York, on Tuesday, May 13, 2014, at 11:00 A.M.
 New York City time, for the following purposes:

-- · To elect thirteen directors; - To approve, on an advisory basis, the company's executive compensation; - To ratify the appointment of our independent auditors for 2013; and - · To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- To elect thirteen directors; - · To approve, on an advisory basis, the company's executive compensation; - · To ratify the appointment of our independent auditors for 2014; and - · To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-Shareholders of record at the close of business on March 20, 2013 are entitled to notice of and to vote at the meeting and any adjournment or postponement thereof.
+Shareholders of record at the close of business on March 19, 2014 are entitled to notice of and to vote at the meeting and any adjournment or postponement thereof.